Jordan Rapana: 2017

-After Canberra's season opening Round 1 match against the North Queensland Cowboys, Rapana received a warning from the NRL after he put up both of his middle fingers, gesturing at the officials after teammate Elliot Whitehead was denied a try in Golden Point Extra Time; the Raiders lost 20-16 shortly afterwards at 1300SMILES Stadium.
+After Canberra's round 1 match against the North Queensland Cowboys, Rapana received a warning from the NRL after he put up both of his middle fingers, gesturing at the officials after teammate Elliot Whitehead was denied a try in Golden Point Extra Time; the Raiders lost 20-16 shortly afterwards at 1300SMILES Stadium.

-On 10 March 2019, Rapana signed a two-year extension with Canberra, keeping him in the nation's capital until 2019.
+On 10 March, he signed a two-year extension with Canberra, keeping him in the nation's capital until 2019.

 In Round 8 against the Manly-Warringah Sea Eagles, Rapana scored one of the season's best tries by leaping high and somehow getting a hand to a Blake Austin grubber that looked destined to go too deep in the corner during Canberra's 20-18 golden point extra time loss at Canberra Stadium.

-On 5 May 2017, Rapana played for New Zealand in the 2017 ANZAC Test against Australia, playing on the wing in the 30–12 loss at Canberra Stadium.
-Rapana finished the 2017 NRL season as the club's highest try-scorer with 21 tries in 23 matches.
-On 5 October 2017, Rapana was named in the New Zealand Kiwis 24-man squad for the 2017 Rugby League World Cup.
+On 5 May, Rapana played on the wing for New Zealand in the ANZAC Test, a 30–12 loss.
+Rapana finished the season as the club's highest try-scorer with 21 tries in 23 matches.
+On 5 October, he was named in the New Zealand Kiwis 24-man squad for the 2017 Rugby League World Cup.
 Rapana played in 3 matches and scored 2 tries in the Kiwis shock disappointing campaign.

 2018

-Rapana finished the 2018 NRL season by playing in 21 matches and scoring 10 tries for the Raiders.
-On 1 October 2018, he was selected in the Kiwis' 23-man squad for their tour of England and the test match against Australia.
+Rapana played in 21 matches and scored 10 tries for the Raiders in 2018.
+On 1 October, he was selected in the Kiwis' 23-man squad for their tour of England and the test match against Australia.

-In the second match in the Baskerville Shield against England, Rapana suffered a dislocated shoulder during the Kiwis 20–14 loss at Anfield.
+In the second match in the Baskerville Shield against England, Rapana suffered a dislocated shoulder during the 20–14 loss at Anfield.
 The injury was expected to sideline him for at least six months.
 The Raiders sought a salary cap exemption of up to $350,000, possible where a player suffers a long-term injury while on rep duty.

 2019

-Rapana made a shocking return for Canberra two months earlier than expected, slotting back into his wing spot in Round 2 against the Melbourne Storm in the 22–10 loss at Canberra Stadium.
+Rapana made a return for Canberra two months earlier than expected, slotting back into his wing spot in round 2 against the Melbourne Storm.
 In Round 4 against the North Queensland Cowboys, he played his 100th NRL career match and scored two tries in the 30–12 win at 1300SMILES Stadium.

 Rapana made 21 appearances for Canberra as the club reached their first grand final in 25 years, playing on the wing as Canberra were defeated 14-8 by the Sydney Roosters at ANZ Stadium.

 In October 2019, Rapana announced that he had signed a one-year deal to join Japanese rugby union team the Panasonic Wild Knights.
 On 30 October, the NRL announced that Rapana would not be allowed to return to Canberra during the 2020 season.
 However, that decision was overturned when he returned to the Raiders in May 2020 following the suspension of the Japanese rugby season due to COVID-19.